All Episodes

 I would say oppression is first, precedes obsession.

-Oppression is, the best way to think about that is you've read the story of Job and how Job was attacked in sacred scripture and Satan took away everything from him, his children, his wife, you know, everything.
+Oppression is, the best way to think about that is you've read the story of Job and how Job was attacked in sacred scripture and Satan took away everything from him, his children, his wife, everything.

-That is a biblical example of oppression now in the current world.
+That is a biblical example of oppression.

-Father, hold your thought.
+Now, in the current world, Father, hold your thought.

 We're at a break, so hold tight.

-Exclusively on the Dark Matter Digital Network.
+Want to take a ride exclusively on the Dark Matter Digital Network?

 This is Midnight in the Desert with your host, Art Bell.

-To call Art, please dial 1952-225-5278.
+To call Art, please dial 1-952-225-5278.

 Actually, please don't call yet, actually.

-That's two actuallys, isn't it?
+That's too activist, isn't it?

 Just wait.

-We'll get deeper into the interview and then we will indeed open the phone lines.
+We'll get deeper into the interview, and then we will indeed open the phone lines.

 Not to worry.